Cwancy/Simple-Dungeon-Game/README.txt

 All feedback and insights are appreciated. :)

-(I have attached a documented .py script, as well as the .exe for standalone deployment, this .py script and .exe is just being run in the console...)
+(I have attached a documented .py script, as well as the .exe for standalone testing, this .py script and .exe is just being run in the console...)

-Cheers